 Message BBOT0003W indicates a transaction timeout.
-The timeout might result in the abnormal termination of the servant where the transaction is executing.
+The timeout may result in the abnormal termination of the servant where the transaction was executing.

 - The default timeout value for enterprise bean transactions is 120 seconds.
-After this time, the transaction times out and the connection closes. - If the transaction legitimately takes longer than the specified timeout period, on the administrative console: - 1.
-Go to Manage Application Servers > server_name - 2.
+After this time, the transaction times out and the connection is closed. - If the transaction legitimately takes longer than the specified timeout period, on the Administrative console: - 1.
+Go to Manage Application Servers -> server_name - 2.
 Select the Transaction Service properties page - 3.
 Increase the Total transaction lifetime timeout value - 4.
-Save the configuration - Note: z/OS will use the value you set for Total transaction lifetime timeout as the default transaction timeout setting.
-If you set a value for this property that is greater than the maximum transaction timeout value, z/OS will use the maximum transaction timeout value as the default.
+Save the configuration

+Note: z/OS will use the value you set for Total transaction lifetime timeout as the default transaction timeout setting.
+If you set a value for this property that is greater than the Maximum transaction timeout value, z/OS will use the Maximum transaction timeout value as the default.

-Symptom:CNTR0001W: A Stateful SessionBean could not be passivated
+Symptom: CNTR0001W: A Stateful SessionBean could not be passivated

-This error can occur when a Connection object used in the bean is not closed or nulled out.
+This error can occur when a Connection Object being used in the bean has not been closed or nulled out.

-To confirm this is the problem, look for an exception stack in the logs for the EJB container that hosts the enterprise bean, and looks similar to:
+To confirm that this is the problem, look for an exception stack in the logs for the EJB Container which hosts the enterprise bean, which looks similar to:

+StatefulPassi W CNTR0001W:

+A Stateful SessionBean could not be passivated: StatefulBeanO (BeanId(XXX#YYY.jar#ZZZZ), state = PASSIVATING)

+java.io.NotSerializableException: com.ibm.ws.rsadapter.jdbc.WSJdbcConnection

-''' StatefulPassi W CNTR0001W: A Stateful SessionBean could not be passivated: StatefulBeanO (BeanId(XXX#YYY.jar#ZZZZ), state = PASSIVATING) java.io.NotSerializableException: com.ibm.ws.rsadapter.jdbc.WSJdbcConnection at java.io.ObjectOutputStream.outputObject((Compiled Code)) at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at java.io.ObjectOutputStream.outputClassFields((Compiled Code)) at java.io.ObjectOutputStream.defaultWriteObject((Compiled Code)) at java.io.ObjectOutputStream.outputObject((Compiled Code)) at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) at com.ibm.ejs.container.passivator.StatefulPassivator.passivate((Compiled Code)) at com.ibm.ejs.container.StatefulBeanO.passivate((Compiled Code) at com.ibm.ejs.container.activator.StatefulASActivationStrategy.atUnitOfWorkEnd ((Compiled Code)) at com.ibm.ejs.container.activator.Activator.unitOfWorkEnd((Compiled Code)) at com.ibm.ejs.container.ContainerAS.afterCompletion((Compiled Code) '''
+- at java.io.ObjectOutputStream.outputObject((Compiled Code)) - at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) - at java.io.ObjectOutputStream.outputClassFields((Compiled Code)) - at java.io.ObjectOutputStream.defaultWriteObject((Compiled Code)) - at java.io.ObjectOutputStream.outputObject((Compiled Code)) - at java.io.ObjectOutputStream.writeObject(ObjectOutputStream.java(Compiled Code)) - at com.ibm.ejs.container.passivator.StatefulPassivator.passivate((Compiled Code)) - at com.ibm.ejs.container.StatefulBeanO.passivate((Compiled Code) - at com.ibm.ejs.container.activator.StatefulASActivationStrategy.atUnitOfWorkEnd ((Compiled Code)) - at com.ibm.ejs.container.activator.Activator.unitOfWorkEnd((Compiled Code)) - at com.ibm.ejs.container.ContainerAS.afterCompletion((Compiled Code)